Heisdera/frontend-mentor-challenge-signup-form/README.md

 ### Continued development

-To be able to fluently code using just vanilla javascript.
+To be able to proficiently code using vanilla javascript.

 ### Useful resources